 I wish all the best for you and for your future.
-Please let us know how we can assist you to prepare for a career in nursing or PA professions or to gain further knowledge of the College of Health Professions.
+Please let us know how we can assist you to prepare for a career in the health professions or to gain further knowledge of the College of Health Professions.